Yoast/Yoast-SEO-for-TYPO3/.github/CONTRIBUTING.md

 ## Making Changes

-* Fork the repository on GitHub (make sure to use the trunk branch, not master).
+* Fork the repository on GitHub.
 * Make the changes to your forked repository.
 * When committing, reference your issue (if present) and include a note about the fix.
 * Push the changes to your fork and submit a pull request to the 'master' branch of the Yoast SEO for TYPO3 repository.